fhardison/lgpsi-course/src/class_notes.md

 # Week 2

-- Talk about LGPSI 1 and started LGPSI 2
+- Talked about LGPSI 1 and started LGPSI 2

 ## Homework

 - Finish reading LGPSI 1
 - Try to read LGPSI 2 using instructions in the General section above

+# Week 3

+- Finished LGPSI 2 and started LGPSI 3.

+## Homework

+- Read the last part of LGPSI 2
+- Read LGPSI 3 using the instructions in the General section above.